About Eurovision Obsession

 A little about your author

 I grew up in Maryland (US state in the middle of the East Coast)and am now living in Norway.
 I am in my early 30s and attend Oklahoma State University — I’m earning my Ph.D.!
-I have been a musician for most of my life; I play saxophone as well as sing and have taken violin lessons.
-I have only met a handful of other Americans who even know what the Contest is, though I have brought about two dozen people into fandom.
-I hope that, as the years go on, I can brighten the lives of more of my countrymen (and Canadians) with the awesomeness that is the ESC.
-My plan is to write a book, an “ESC for Beginners” in the coming years.
+I have been a musician for most of my life; I play saxophone as well as sing.
+I have only met a handful of other Americans who even know what the Contest is, though I have brought more than two dozen people (and counting!) into the fandom.
+I hope that, as the years go on, I can brighten the lives of more of my country-folk (and Canadians) with the awesomeness that is the ESC.
+My plan is to write a book, “ESC for Beginners” in the coming years.
 People have asked why start every post with “Hello Dear Readers” – I take it from the Letters of John in the New Testament, in which he start each with “Dear Beloved” – despite the wording difference, it’s the same sentiment: I want to everyone reading my blog to feel seen, welcomed, and loved.

 To learn more about how I view the Contest, here is some of the articles explaining my approach: